Category:

 Denim Tears homepage screenshot

-There are a few other good case studies, and some on the Shopify site that are worth looking at.
+There are a few other good case studies, and some are on the Shopify site that are worth looking at.
 But Denim Tears stands out for me as the other one to showcase here.

-Considerations for development teams
+Considerations for Development Teams

 Hydrogen is a Shopify-focused toolkit and a fully functional headless framework at the same time.
-When assessing its potential and capabilities for development teams, it's important to evaluate how well Hydrogen performs in key areas like functionality, performance optimisation strategies, third-party integration capabilities, and developer experience.
+When assessing its potential and capabilities for development teams, it's important to evaluate how well Hydrogen performs in key areas like functionality, performance optimization strategies, third-party integration capabilities, and developer experience.

 Server Management and Deployment Handling

-Hydrogen was released with its counterpart Oxygen – a Shopify hosting platform responding to platforms such as Netlify and Vercel.
+Hydrogen was released with its counterpart Oxygen, a Shopify hosting platform responding to platforms such as Netlify and Vercel.
 However, Oxygen is limited compared to those platforms:

-• Support for Hydrogen based projects only.
+• Support for Hydrogen-based projects only.
 The imposed project structure is required.

-• Lack of ability to connect any log drain service.
+• Lack of the ability to connect any log drain service.
 Logs are stored for 72 hours maximum.

 At the same time, it got the essentials right:

-• Out of the box, support for multiple development environments and seamless integration with popular development platforms such as GitHub.
+• Out of the box: Support for multiple development environments and seamless integration with popular development platforms, such as GitHub.

-• Developer experience (DX) - Setting it up requires minimal effort.
-Realistically setting up a project with a shareable URL address takes no time.
+• Developer experience (DX): Setting it up requires minimal effort.
+Realistically, setting up a project with a shareable URL address takes no time.

 Hydrogen projects could also be deployed to Vercel and Netlify.
 However, you shouldn’t consider this a viable option.
 From the start, we lose the ease of setup and native Shopify support.
 Also, in the future, Shopify could lock in some of the Hydrogen features through its connection to Oxygen.

-External CMS integration
+External CMS Integration

-Potential native support for Shopify functionalities
+Potential Native Support for Shopify Functionalities

 At this point, there are no major functionalities exposed strictly to Hydrogen.
 However, we are witnessing less obvious functionalities being handled only thanks to the Shopify team's internal knowledge.
 A good example would be support for reporting analytics data to the Shopify Reports tab.
 This functionality may be an obvious essential for merchants.
 However, it is not easily exposed to other third-party headless frameworks.

-Shopify must carefully manage the delicate balance between delivering increased value with Hydrogen and upholding their relationship of trust amongst developers.
+Shopify must carefully manage the delicate balance between delivering increased value with Hydrogen and upholding their relationship of trust with developers.
 Yet, users will likely gain an enhanced experience due to pre-existing abstractions of complex functionalities handled exclusively by Shopify's team.

-Should I be using Hydrogen in upcoming projects?
+Should I Be Using Hydrogen in Upcoming Projects?

 Hydrogen was very ambitious from the beginning.
-The team behind it made a brave decision to bet on React Server Components (RSC) (a technology that was not production ready at the time).
-Yet the decision wasn’t unfounded, RSC opens a whole new world of possibilities when it comes to performant site rendering.
+The team behind it made a brave decision to bet on React Server Components (RSC), a technology that was not production-ready at the time.
+Yet, the decision wasn’t unfounded; RSC opens a whole new world of possibilities when it comes to performant site rendering.

 To truly understand the Hydrogen transformation, we must look closer at the Remix itself.
 It is a comprehensive and versatile framework created by two renowned tech industry icons, Michael Jackson and Ryan Florence.
-The pair are well-known for creating the widely used react-router library and being experienced open-source software developers with an impressive portfolio of projects.
+The pair are well-known for creating the widely used React-Router library and being experienced open-source software developers with an impressive portfolio of projects.
 Although much less popular than Next.js, Remix generally gathered positive feedback and a committed community around it.

 Remix, similarly to Hydrogen, is also built on top of React.
 However, it stands out from other frameworks regarding its core assumption.
 It focuses on web standards and native web functionalities, which may also sound appealing to developers experienced in Shopify Liquid-based solutions.
 And it may be a huge deal.

-What if I’m using Hydrogen right now?
+What if I’m Using Hydrogen Right Now?

 If you’re building on Hydrogen today and wondering what this means for you, we expect that more than 90% of your code will stay the same, with provided guides and tools to help with the rest.
 Below we’ll get into the core changes that are coming, the motivations behind them, and our planned designs.

 With no official developer preview currently available, experimenting via migration to Remix is a great way to assess true compatibility between versions before jumping into full implementation.
-Essentially Hydrogen 2 aims to be a thin Shopify wrapper around Remix.
+Essentially, Hydrogen 2 aims to be a thin Shopify wrapper around Remix.

-What does the future look like for Hydrogen and Oxygen?
+What Does the Future Look Like for Hydrogen and Oxygen?

 Liam's Thoughts: